badnessdotai/catalog/catalog/paul-vallas-deepfake.md

 Thousands of users viewed the video before it was taken down.

-Paul Villas’ campaign responded to the video stating that it was obvious fake and used to “defame [Paul’s] character.”
+Paul Vallas’ campaign responded to the video stating that it was obvious fake and used to “defame [Paul’s] character.”